-If you’re faced with writing a dissertation, thesis or any of type of formal academic research, chances are you’ve encountered the term “literature review”.
+If you’re faced with writing a dissertation or thesis, chances are you’ve encountered the term “literature review”.
 If you’re on this page, you’re probably not 100% what the literature review is all about.
-Well, the good news is that you’ve come to the right place – in this post, we’ll explain:
+The good news is that you’ve come to the right place.

 What is a literature review?